 Because a valid U&O permit has not been obtained, and the continuity of the use of the six-unit multifamily dwelling has not been demonstrated, the applicant has requested a hearing before the Planning Board by filing this application.
 The Planning Board may act on the application, in accordance with Section 27-244(f)(4)(A):

-- (4) Planning Board Action - (A) The Planning Board may decide to either grant or deny certification of the use as nonconforming.
+(4) Planning Board Action

+(A) The Planning Board may decide to either grant or deny certification of the use as nonconforming.
 If it decides to certify that a nonconforming use actually exists and has continuously operated and upon finding, within the administrative record for the application, that the use to be certified as nonconforming has no outstanding Code violations with the Department of Permitting, Inspections, and Enforcement regarding the property, other than failure to have a use and occupancy permit.

-DPIE does not oppose approval of the subject application.
-DPIE provided an email (Jeong to Hurlbutt) stating that the subject case does not require a renewed or active stormwater management concept on file, nor does it require a site development concept plan approval letter.
-The Planning Board further finds that a nonconforming use does exist, and should be certified, as the conditions of nonoperation for more than 180 consecutive calendar days were beyond the applicant's control, and the applicant's improvements were necessary to ensure the building was safe and in compliance with the building code.
+At the time of the writing of this staff report, January 28, 2022, DPIE provided an email (Jeong to Hurlbutt) stating that the subject case does not require a renewed or active stormwater management concept on file, nor does it require a site development concept plan approval letter.
+DPIE does not oppose the approval of the subject application.
+Staff further finds that a nonconforming use does exist, but has not continuously operated on the subject site.